elbobo/aframe-multisrc-component/README.md

 Under the hood `multisrc` is adding a different material to each 'side' of a shape.
 This is made from an array of materials that three.js now allows to be added to the mesh [Please see here](https://stackoverflow.com/a/50645451/1729877) for SO answer and discussion that prompted this approach.

 Aside from the `src` attribute, these materials inherit properties from the default material component added to the entity so as to make its usage familiar.
-I think the most common use case of this is to apply different textures so I have affecting this declarative so its straightforward to use.
+I think the most common use case of this is to apply different textures so I have made manipulating this declarative so it is straightforward to use for the most common case.
 You can however target the individual materials and effect other properties programatically.
 I have included a function that allows you to make granular changes should you wish to.

 Materials are kept in an array in the standard order for applying materials, so individual materials can be reached by their index i.e. 0 = positive-x, 1 = negative-x, 2 = positive-y etc.